 Teen Hashish Abuse

-The use of cannabis products in individuals under the age of 18 is often portrayed in a romantic vein in the media, especially in film.
-The media and many advocacy groups for the legalization of marijuana in the United States may often exaggerate the medicinal benefits of cannabis products such as marijuana and hashish, and downplay their potential for abuse, physical dependence, and the development of substance use disorders.
-The social and political climate regarding cannabis products is slowly changing from one of prohibition to one of acceptance.
+The use of cannabis products among individuals under the age of 18 is often portrayed in a romantic vein in the media, especially in film.
+The media and many advocacy groups for the legalization of marijuana in the United States may often exaggerate the medicinal benefits of cannabis products such as marijuana and hashish and downplay their potential for abuse, physical dependence, and the development of substance use disorders.
+The social and political attitude to cannabis products is slowly changing from one of prohibition to one of acceptance.

-The American Society of Addiction Medicine (ASAM) reports that there are several risk factors associated with developing a cannabis use disorder.
-Several of these are directly related to age, peer pressure and hashish usage:
+The American Society of Addiction Medicine (ASAM) reports that there are a number of risk factors associated with developing a cannabis use disorder.
+Several of these are directly related to age, peer pressure, and hashish usage:

-- The age at which an individual begins using cannabis products appears to influence the susceptibility of the development of an addiction.
-The National Institute on Drug Abuse states drug abuse at a young age is an important predictor of the eventual development of a substance use disorder.
+- The age at which an individual begins using cannabis products appears to influence their susceptibility to the development of addiction.
+The National Institute on Drug Abuse states that drug abuse at a young age is an important predictor of the eventual development of a substance use disorder.

 - The potency of cannabis is a factor in the development of addiction.
 Individuals who regularly use high-potency cannabis products such as hashish and hash oil will be more likely to become addicted.

-Programs focused on education, especially those that explicitly lay out the facts regarding hashish and other cannabis products, can help prevent teens from choosing to use hash.
+Programs focused on education—especially those that explicitly lay out the facts regarding hashish and other cannabis products—can help prevent teens choosing to use hash.